henrietta-k/adapt-learning-wiki/Styling-your-course.md

 ###Theme Javascript

 The theme JavaScript files found in the *js* folder should be used to add any additional theming that cannot be done using just html/css (.hbs/.less).
-For example, you could ass JavaScript to fade in an image when the page loads.
+For example, you could add JavaScript to fade in an image when the page loads.

 It's strongly recommended that the theme shouldn't be setting any attributes on [Backbone models](http://backbonejs.org/#Model-View-separation); you can, however, use classes if, say, you want an effect on a particular page.